bedminer1/SVK_ADVENTOFSVELTE/README.md

 - Chartjs: when you need charts
 - SkeletonUI: nice out-of-the-box styles and features like paginators
 - superforms + zod: makes working with forms featureful and simple

+TODO: add links to learning resources and inspirations